Samuraig5/piranha/README.md

 Build Piranha with a fixed point precision of 12, 14, 16, 18, 20, 22, 24 and 26 bits for two parties.
 Then run the respective runner file for each NN model, three times for each build.

 > [!WARNING]
-> Be sure to edit the runner file to start the correct number of Piranha clients.
+> The runnerfiles did not work for me but should be correct.
+If you want to use Piranha without the runnerfiles, the easiest way is to move your Piranha binary into the folder containing your chosen config and then running the command listed at the end of 'Build Piranha'.
+If you want to use the runnerfiles, be sure to edit the runner file to select the correct configuration for your need and MPC protocol.

 ```
 📦piranhaBuilds